Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Fault tolerant DFS Tree

 We now describe our algorithm in full detail.
 Firstly we delete all the failed edges in $U$ from the data structure $\DD$.
 Now, the algorithm begins with a disjoint tree partition $(\TT,\PP)$ which evolves as the algorithm proceeds.
 The state of any unvisited vertex in this partition is captured by the following three variables.\\ -$\textsc{info}(u)$: this variable is set to $tree$ if $u$ belongs to a tree in $\TT$, and set to $path$ otherwise\\ -$\textsc{IsRoot}(v)$:~ this variable is set to $True$ if $v$ is the root of a tree in $\TT$, and $False$ otherwise. \\ -$\textsc{PathParam}(v)$:~ if $v$ belongs to some path, say $path(x,y)$, in $\PP$, then this variable stores the pair $(x,y)$, and $null$ otherwise.\\

 \textbf{Procedure Dynamic-DFS :} For each vertex $v$, $status(v)$ is initially set as $unvisited$, and $L(v)$ is initialized to $\emptyset$.
 First a disjoint tree partition is computed for the DFS tree $T$ based on the updates $U$.
 The procedure Dynamic-DFS then inserts the root vertex $r$ into the stack $S$.
-Now while the stack is non-empty, the procedure repeats the following steps.
+While the stack is non-empty, the procedure repeats the following steps.
 It reads the top vertex from the stack.
 Let this vertex be $w$.
 If $L(w)$ is empty then $w$ is popped out from the stack, else let $u$ be the first vertex in $L(w)$.
-If vertex $u$ is unvisited till now, then depending upon whether $u\in\TT$ or $u\in\PP$, Procedure DFS-in-Tree or DFS-in-Path is executed.
+If vertex $u$ is unvisited till now, then depending upon whether $u$ belongs to some tree in $\TT$ or some path in $\PP$, Procedure DFS-in-Tree or DFS-in-Path is executed.
 A path $p_0$ is then returned to Procedure Dynamic-DFS where for each vertex of $p_0$ parent is assigned and status is marked visited.
 The whole of this path is then pushed into stack.
 The procedure proceeds to the next iteration of While loop with the updated stack.\\